Jasonobama/pico-max30102/README.md

 > the algorithm's original calibration, `spo2_algorithm_add_sample()` is
 > called with `(red, ir)` order in `MAX30102.c:107`.

-The original library files are preserved in `lib/old/`.
-The upgraded version with full API documentation is in `lib/update/`.

 ## Tuning notes

 * `SPO2_FINGER_THRESHOLD` (in `algorithm.h`): raise/lower based on the "IR DC"